fetch-trade/mobile_platform/README.md

 for adding code outside of issues, format the name to be `<your first initial last name>` (no spaces, e.g., jadams)

 branches can be created using `git checkout <new-branch>` where `<new-branch>` follows the naming standards set above

+## credits

+the repo is maintained by @enkyuan. thanks to @ethanMoloney for helping with the app's design. made with :heart: by the fetch team